-Biscayne Bay NOAA Habitat Blueprint Focus Area/National Marine Fisheries Service In 2015, NOAA's Habitat Blueprint, a cross-NOAA initiative, selected the shallow subtropical ecosystem of Biscayne Bay as a Habitat Focus Area (HFA).
-NOAA's Habitat Blueprint initiative provides a forward looking framework for coordination with partner organizations to address the growing challenges of coastal and marine habitat loss and degradation.
-NOAA Blueprint Habitat funds will be awarded in 2015 to non-federal partners to make progress toward a major goal of the initiative, improved understanding of the origin of algal blooms in the Bay to guide their prevention.
+Biscayne Bay NOAA Habitat Blueprint Focus Area/National Marine Fisheries Service

+Planning and implementation of NOAA's new Biscayne Bay Habitat Focus Area continued in FY16.
+The Biscayne Bay HFA is one of 10 HFA's in NOAA's Habitat Blueprint Initiative.
+This initiative provides a forward looking framework for coordination within NOAA and with partner organizations to address the growing challenges of coastal and marine habitat loss and degradation.
+In FY16, NOAA Blueprint Habitat funds were awarded to the Southeast Fisheries Science Center and Atlantic Oceanographic and Meteorological Laboratory Physical Oceanography Division and non-federal partners to make progress toward a major goal of the initiative, improved understanding of the origin of algal blooms in the Bay to guide their prevention.
 Other goals of the Biscayne Bay HFA include promoting healthy nursery grounds for fisheries and protected species, supporting resilient communities, and building strong partnerships focused on a healthy bay.
-Through this program and existing programs, NOAA will continue to work with its partners in Biscayne Bay, including those in the CERP, to monitor water quality and fisheries in the Bay.
+Through this initiative and existing programs, NOAA will continue to work with its partners in Biscayne Bay, including those in CERP, to protect and enhance Biscayne Bay ecosystem health.